zeroluck/docs/sources/deployment/index.md

 the Public/Private IP.
 Azure assigns a new Public/Private IP addresses each time the server is started.
 Please see the [Azure Guide](./azure.md) for more info.

+## Linode
+The Linode Virtual Machines (VM) use a custom kernel which is not supported by Gluu Server, therefore the kernel must be updated before Gluu Server can be installed in Linode VM.
+Please see the [Linode Guide](./linode.md) to update your Linode VM Kernel.

 # Available Components

 When you deploy the Gluu Server, you will have the opportunity to